J.P. Morgan Chase

 Background

 J.P.
-Morgan Chase* is one of the largest banks in the U.S. and they serve over half of America’s household.
-While they do have a mobile app, it is very basic in functionality.
-As mobile bank usage increases, Chase recognizes the importance of going above and beyond in providing tools to help their customers manage their money better.
-I was tasked with desigining a personal management finance feature to embed in their mobile banking app.
+Morgan Chase is one of the largest banks in the U.S. and while they do have a mobile app, it is very basic in functionality.
+As mobile bank usage increases, Chase recognizes the importance improving their tools to better serve their customers.

-THE PROBLEM
+PROBLEM

 How might we help users gain confidence and peace of mind in tackling their financial goals?